Organ Grinder Banner

 Where has Terry performed?

-Terry has played his small organ for indoor events at the Renwick Art Gallery in Washington, DC, strolls the streets of the Waterford Fair on one of the days, and has performed occasionally for local art gallery events.
-He has performed at band organ rallies sponsored by the Carousel Organ Association of America (he won the People’s Choice Award at Dutch Village, in Holland, Michigan) and the Musical Box Society International.
+Terry has played his small organ for indoor events at the Renwick Art Gallery in Washington, DC, strolled the streets of the Waterford Fair, and has performed occasionally for local art gallery events.
+He has performed with both the large and small organs at band organ rallies sponsored by the Carousel Organ Association of America (he won the People’s Choice Award at Dutch Village, in Holland, Michigan) and the Musical Box Society International.

 Back to Top